Seat Back Failures in Auto Accident

 Seatback failure is a hidden danger and can result in total loss of control of the vehicle and cause severe life-threatening injuries during an accident.
 The possibility of a seat back failing is unlikely to be at the forefront of the driver's mind.
 However, the integrity of a seat back is crucial in keeping passengers safe during a collision.

-Were you or a loved one involved in a car accident and feel that seatback failure may have contributed to your injuries?
+Were you or a loved one involved in an auto accident and feel that seatback failure may have contributed to your injuries?
 If so, contact the personal injury attorneys at Rosenfeld Injury Lawyers, LLC at (888) 424-5757 (toll-free phone number) or use the contact form today for immediate legal advice and schedule a free consultation.

-Our auto accident injury attorneys have many years of experience representing clients who have been injured due to someone else's carelessness and will fight for you to receive fair compensation.
+Our auto accident injury attorneys have many years of experience representing clients injured due to someone else's carelessness and will fight for you so you can receive fair compensation.
 The product liability attorneys at our law firm work on a contingency fee basis, so you don't have to pay us unless we recover money for you.

 What Is Front Seat Back Failure?